-Scotland’s west coast has many stunning, sandy beaches.
+Scotland’s west coast has many stunning beaches.
 Here are some of our favourites:

 Has stunning views across the Firth of Clyde, which have inspired painters, poets and seafaring folk for generations.
 The beach is sandy, shallow and great for paddling on any fine Scottish summer day.